 - Increase the time the support team spends on transformation projects

-In April 2019, Western Digital officially launched its Moveworks virtual agent — DigiBot — on Microsoft Teams.
-While evaluating solutions, Moveworks provided the Western Digital IT team with a comprehensive AI Readiness Assessment, which included insights into both its knowledge base and its employees’ most common IT issues.
-The team realized that DigiBot could do more than resolve tickets autonomously; it could also identify the gaps in existing knowledge articles and spot the inefficiencies with our workflows, opening a window into where to focus next.
+In February 2022, loanDepot officially launched its Moveworks virtual agent — Elle-Dee — on Microsoft Teams.
+While evaluating solutions, Moveworks provided the loanDepot IT team with a comprehensive AI Readiness Assessment, which included insights into both its knowledge base and its employees’ most common IT issues.
+The team realized that Elle-Dee could do more than resolve tickets autonomously; it could also identify the gaps in existing knowledge articles and spot the inefficiencies with our workflows, opening a window into where to focus next.

-Incremental improvements in knowledge creation and identity management increased Western Digital’s support efficiency, resulting in rapid deployment.
-Digibot was up and running in only seven weeks.
-Since then, the company has witnessed a gradual but profound transformation.
+Incremental improvements in knowledge creation and identity management increased loanDepot’s support efficiency, resulting in a rapid increase in IT efficiency.
+Elle-Dee was up and running in just weeks.
+Since then, the company has witnessed a gradual but profound transformation, resolving more than 2,000 issues and counting with AI every month.
 AI allows its team to approach dynamic support challenges in an agile way.

-Figure 2: Western Digital’s virtual agent deployed in seven weeks.
-Today, Moveworks-powered Digibot uses AI to keep up with new use cases and a fast-growing employee base.
+Figure 2: loanDepot’s virtual agent started solving issues from day one.
+Today, Moveworks-powered Elle-Dee uses AI to keep up with new use cases across support departments, ensuring happy employees.

 Time to resolution (TTR)